ivandustin/why/README.md

 Then they said to him, "What must we do, to be doing the works of GOD?"

-Jesus answered them, "This is the work of GOD, that you believe in Him whom He has sent."
+Jesus answered and said to them, "This is the work of GOD, that you believe in Him whom He has sent."

 ###### Mark 16:15-16